 You will be able to walk but, will be sore for a few days.
 It is recommended that patients rest the day of surgery and take it easy on day 2.
-It is also advided that patients wait at least one week for vigorous exercise such as leg presses, running 2 miles, etc…
+It is also advised that patients wait at least one week for vigorous exercise such as leg presses, running 2 miles, etc…

 How long does it take for my leg to heal after treatment?

 You may have some discomfort and bruising.
-Taking NSAIDS, using a post treatment cream and wearing compression stockings will help minimize redness, discomfort & bruising.
+Taking NSAIDs, using a post-treatment cream and wearing compression stockings will help minimize redness, discomfort & bruising.

 Do I need to elevate my leg after treatment?

-It is often recommended to elevate your leg the day of the procedure.
+It is often recommended to elevate your leg on the day of the procedure.
 Lying in a recliner chair or elevating your legs on a couch is fine.